viciousstar/BitcointalkSpider/README.md

 ================
 ##What this repo do?

-- Using scrapy to crawl some dates from www.bitcointalk.org for analysing relation between users activity and bitcoin price
+- Using scrapy to crawl some dates from www.bitcointalk.org and www.bitsharestalk.ort for analysing relation between users activity and bitcoin price

 ##You need before run it